Home > Tolerability

 Overall tolerability comparable to placebo in clinical trials*

-Low rate of adverse reactions, including abdominal pain
+Low rate of GI adverse reactions, including abdominal pain

 12-week data from Studies 1 and 22,612-week data from 2 Studies showing improvements in abdominal pain, diarrhea, nausea and gastroenteritis